mbovo/proxmox_homelab/README.md

 - create the required VMs
 - configure the VMs with ansible (eg: kubernetes cluster with kubeadm and the like)

+The terraform state is stored on terraform cloud free plan.

 #### High-level

 High level infrastructure in this repo is managed by [flux](https://fluxcd.io) and sometimes [helm](https://helm.sh) some others [kustomize](https://kustomize.io).